 My heart was breaking on so many levels.

-Has this Christmas Tradition – Christmas Caroling – lost its value in our Modern Worship Culture?
+Has this Christmas caroling tradition lost its value in our modern worship culture?

-Lay down the useless squabbling about pagan traditions and calendars and Ancient Rulers (we’ll talk about that later in December).
+- Lay down the useless squabbling about pagan traditions and calendars and ancient rulers.

 Why do we celebrate Christmas?